 Grilled skirt steak that is cooked to perfection, thinly sliced and served over creamy polenta with roasted vegetables.
 This is the perfect meal to impress your guests with.

-Skirt steak has become an increasingly popular meat the last 5-10 years.
-It’s more affordable than the likes of a filet mignon or a New York strip and still has plenty of flavor.
+Skirt steak has become increasingly popular meat in the last 5-10 years.
+It’s more affordable than the likes of a filet mignon or a New York strip and still has plenty of flavors.
 The key to making and serving up a successful grilled steak is temperature, time and how you slice it, just like in this grilled skirt steak Char Siu recipe.

-AS A MEAL – This recipe as a whole was intended for family or friends gathering.
-It is definitely more of a restaurant style dish and perfect for impressing your guests.
+This recipe as a whole was intended for family or friends gathering.
+It is definitely more of a restaurant-style dish and perfect for impressing your guests.

-- STEP 1: Preheat your grill to high heat (450° to 550).
-CHEF NOTE: High heat will ensure your meat is marked, cooked and will give you the best opportunity for it not to stick to the grill.
+- 1. Preheat your grill to high heat (450° to 550).
+High heat will ensure your meat is marked, cooked and will give you the best opportunity for it not to stick to the grill.

-- STEP 2: Brush the meat with oil and season it with sea salt and pepper.
+- 2. Brush the meat with oil and season it with sea salt and pepper.
 The oil will help lubricate it so it won’t stick on the grill.
-CHEF NOTE: If you are looking for a marinade than try using a mojo marinade if making tacos, or a soy red wine marinade.
+If you are looking for a marinade than try using a mojo marinade if making tacos, or a soy red wine marinade.

-- STEP 3: Add the meat to the hot grill and cook it for 3 minutes before flipping it over and cooking for another 2 to 3 minutes give you a total skirt steak grill time of 6 minutes.
-CHEF NOTE: Remember that it’s very thin and will cook extremely quickly, so this cooking time will give you a perfect medium-rare internal temperature.
-If you over cook it. it will become very tough.
+- 3. Add the meat to the hot grill and cook it for 3 minutes before flipping it over and cooking for another 2 to 3 minutes give you a total skirt steak grill time of 6 minutes.
+Remember that it’s very thin and will cook extremely quickly, so this cooking time will give you a perfect medium-rare internal temperature.
+If you overcook it. it will become very tough.

-- STEP 4: Remove the meat from the grill and rest on a cutting board for 2 to 3 minutes.
-CHEF NOTE: Always rest your meat as it will allow the juices to suck back into it making it even more juicy.
+- 4. Remove the meat from the grill and rest on a cutting board for 2 to 3 minutes.
+Always rest your meat as it will allow the juices to suck back into it making it even juicier.

-- STEP 5: Using an extremely sharp knife, slice it on an angle and as thin as you possibly can.
-CHEF NOTE: This video does a great job showing how to cut it.
+- 5. Using an extremely sharp knife, slice it on an angle and as thin as you possibly can.
+This video does a great job of showing how to cut it.

 Is there another name for it?
 NO. When purchasing it from your butcher or grocery store simply ask for skirt steak.